-IDO is partnering with Cushman & Wakefield/Sage Partners in Rogers to broaden the property with a couple of speculative business/flex office space buildings.
+IDO is partnering with Cushman & Wakefield/Sage Partners in Rogers to broaden the property with several speculative business/flex office space buildings.
 The development is referred to as Centergate Business Park.
 C.R.
 Crawford Construction of Fayetteville is the contractor.
 GH2 Architects of Tulsa is a building fashion designer.

 SALE-LEASEBACK